Ben Earl

-Benjamin Arthur Earl (born 7 January 1998) is an English professional rugby union player who plays as a flanker for Premiership Rugby club Saracens and the England national team.
+Benjamin Arthur Earl (born 7 January 1998) is an English professional rugby union player who plays as a flanker and number 8 for Premiership Rugby club Saracens and the England national team.

 Early life

 Earl's mother, Belinda Earl, worked as a retail industry CEO and his father as a solicitor.
 Earl attended The New Beacon and Tonbridge School.

 At school level, Earl played much more cricket than rugby; he was an all-rounder and played for Kent until he was 15.
 He also was a serious competitive swimmer until he was 13.
 Earl has said he was overweight until age 17.
 He studied comparative literature at Queen Mary University.

 Club career

 Earl started his playing career at Sevenoaks RFC and came through the Saracens academy.
 He has stated that he prefers the freedom of playing flanker, but also plays Number 8.
-In November 2016 Earl made his club debut against Gloucester in the Anglo-Welsh Cup and the following season he scored a try on his first Premiership start against Exeter Chiefs.
+In November 2016, Earl made his club debut against Gloucester in the Anglo-Welsh Cup and the following season he scored a try on his first Premiership start against Exeter Chiefs.
 He started for the Saracens side that lost to Northampton Saints in the 2019 Premiership Rugby Cup final.

-In 2020, Earl agreed a new contract with Saracens and after it was confirmed the club would be relegated for the 2020-21 campaign, he joined Bristol Bears on a season-long loan along with teammate Max Malins.
+In 2020, Earl agreed a new contract with Saracens and, after it was confirmed the club would be relegated for the 2020-21 campaign, he joined Bristol Bears on a season-long loan along with teammate Max Malins.
 During his loan spell, he started for Bristol in the final of the EPCR Challenge Cup as they defeated Toulon to win their first ever European trophy.

-On his return to Saracens, Earl scored a hat-trick in their semi-final victory over Harlequins and then started in the 2022 league final which they lost against Leicester Tigers to finish runners up.
+On his return to Saracens, Earl scored a hat-trick in their semi-final victory over Harlequins and then started in the 2022 final, which they lost against Leicester Tigers to finish runners up.
 His performances during the campaign led to him being named Player of the Season.
-The following season Earl helped Saracens win the Premiership, starting in the 2023 final as they defeated Sale Sharks to regain their league title.
+The following season, Earl helped Saracens win the Premiership, starting in the 2023 final as they defeated Sale Sharks to regain their league title.

 In May 2024, following an impressive season, Earl was named in the Premiership Rugby Team of the Season for the 2023–24 campaign.